 Junior Composers is a two-week intensive residential summer camp for young musicians age 14-20 held on the banks of the Mississippi River on the University of Minnesota campus in Minneapolis.
-Randall was General Director 2001-2015 and continues as a faculty member and program advisor.
+Randall was General Director 2003-2016 and continues as a faculty member and program advisor.
 During camp in July, he teaches daily composition lessons and two hours of music theory and ear training.
 Here is more information about the camp.
+In 2020, because of the Covid-19 pandemic, Junior Composers pivoted its programs to become Composers Online Institute, a 100% online creative intensive for composers of any age.
+The big innovation was to focus the program around creating DAW (digital audio workstations) projects with professional performers and digital media.

 As General Director, Randall shaped the "Junior Composers experience" by challenging students to master musical 1) literacy, 2) fluency, 3) self-expression, and 4) team-work.
 These four challenges define the experience for both the faculty and the students.
 Every student is expected to...